Updated: Jun 23

 4. The adaptable mindset - home buying in action!

-Humans are amazingly adaptable.
+People are amazingly adaptable.
 It is in our nature.
-However, sometimes it is hard to be adaptable when we lack knowledge or experience with something that seems scary or difficult.
+However, sometimes it is challenging to be adaptable when we lack knowledge or experience with something that seems scary or difficult.
 Your adaptability is a key enabler to homeownership success.
 The good news is, once you start, you will find buying a home is neither difficult nor scary.
 The following are a few adaptations to consider:

-1. For some, the pandemic has provided more work location flexibility.
+1. Reverse Migration: For some, the pandemic has provided more work location flexibility.
 If you are presently living in a hot/high-cost market, it may be time to relocate to a lower-cost but rising housing market.
 A new norm called the "donut effect" enables people to live outside a headquarters city, but close enough for periodic onsite meetings.
-A hundred years ago, the U.S. saw a rural to urban migration as people flocked to big cities for work.
+A hundred years ago, the U.S. saw a rural-to-urban migration as people flocked to big cities for work.
 Today, there is a new “urban to less urban” migration owing to pandemic concerns and new work-from-anywhere company employee location policies.